TrackDR/discordstuffs/WelcomeToServer.md

 # Welcoming someone to your server using Mee6

+## Mee6
+- Invite Mee6

 ## Rules
 - Make a channel called &#35;rules
+- Add a post with some rules
+- Add a post that says "Click on the emoji to agree to the rules and see the other channels"
+-

 ## Welcome
 - Make a channel called &#35;welcome